Andy-Shao/DHAuDS/README.md

 ```

 ### VocalSound-C
-The corruption version of test set on VocalSound
+The corrupted version of the test set on VocalSound
 + Sample size: 3591
 + Sample rate: 16 kHz
 + One sample length: 10s